Massachusetts Route 25: Route description

 After Exit 3, Route 25 bends to the northeast, bypassing Buttermilk Bay and the densely populated village of Buzzards Bay to the south.
 The route passes Union Pond and Dicks Pond to the south and Spectacle Pond and Sandy Pond to the north and passing several cranberry bogs and small ponds to the south.
-It then continues towards a rest area is located off eastbound Route 25 in the town; the area is inaccessible from westbound Route 25.
+It then continues towards a rest area, which is accessible from the eastbound side of the highway.
 Due to state funding cutbacks, services at the rest area are limited to summer weekends (Friday to Sunday) as of 2010.
 After the rest area, Route 25 passes over Bourne Road and turns sharply to head in a southwestern direction, heading toward the village of Buzzards Bay.
 Route 25 has its final interchange in Buzzards Bay; Exit 10 (formerly Exit 2), which serves the villages of Buzzards Bay and Sagamore, connecting to US 6 (Scenic Highway) and Route 28 north.
 From Exit 3, US 6 is used to access the Sagamore Bridge in Sagamore and the towns of Hyannis and Provincetown on Cape Cod.

 After Exit 3, the Route 25 designation continues for 0.6 mi.
-The six-lane freeway narrows into a four-lane undivided highway shortly before the approach ramps to the Bourne Bridge.
+The six-lane divided freeway becomes a four-lane undivided freeway shortly before the approach ramps to the Bourne Bridge.
 Route 25 is concurrent with Route 28 from Exit 3 until the US 6 underpass, at which point the Route 25 designation officially ends; the two eastbound lanes of Route 25 continue as Route 28 south over the Bourne Bridge and the Cape Cod Canal and onto Cape Cod.
 Route 28 continues southward to the town of Falmouth and then eastward to Hyannis and Orleans.
 An estimated daily average of over 35,000 motorists utilized the Route 25 expressway in 2008.